-The internal audit organisation prepares objective and independent reports for the executive bodies at quarterly and annual intervals.
-In its quarterly reports it gives an account of the audits conducted in the given quarter, the identified risks and the success of any action taken to eliminate them.
-The audit organisation reports annually on the performance of the tasks stipulated in the annual audit schedule, the audits conducted and other activities, as well as on any changes to the internal audit system.
+The internal audit organisation prepares objective and independent reports for the management bodies at quarterly and annual intervals.
+In its quarterly reports it gives a group-level, summary account of the audits conducted in the given quarter, the risks identified in the course of its own audits and audits conducted by the authorities, and the success of any action taken to eliminate them.
+The audit organisation reports annually on the performance of the tasks stipulated in the group-level annual audit schedule, the audits conducted and other activities, and on the circumstances of the organisation's operation, as well as on any changes to the internal audit system.